Connect with others who understand.

 • Family history of asthma

-• Early childhood exposure to secondhand smoke
+• Early childhood exposure to secondhand smoke or certain infections

 • Air pollution